 First a bit of a warning ... blocking ads is much like blocking SPAM: the more aggressive you are about it, the more likely you are to block things that were not intended.
+And the more likely that some things may not work as intended.
 So there is a trade off here.
 If you want extreme ad free browsing, be prepared to deal with more "problem" sites, and to spend more time adjusting the configuration to solve these unintended consequences.
 In short, there is not an easy way to eliminate all ads.
 Either take the easy way and settle for most ads blocked with the default configuration, or jump in and tweak it for your personal surfing habits and preferences.

 Secondly, a brief explanation of Privoxy's "actions".
-"Actions" in this context, are the directives we use to tell Privoxy to perform some task relating to HTTP transactions (i.e. web browsing).
+"Actions" in this context, are the directives we use to tell Privoxy to perform some task relating to WWW transactions (i.e. web browsing).
 We tell Privoxy to take some "action".
 Each action has a unique name and function.
 While there are many potential actions in Privoxy's arsenal, only a few are used for ad blocking.
 Actions, and action configuration files, are explained in depth below.